 NOTE: If a batter accidentally releases his bat and it does not interfere with the play, the umpire shall issue a warning to the batter and notify his manager of such warning.
 If the batter accidentally releases his bat again, he will be declared out after all continuous action has ended.
 Any runner who advanced on the hit will stand.
 Any runner who became out during the continuous action will stand.

 If the batter accidentally releases his bat for a third time, he will be declared out and ejected after all continuous action has ended.
 Any runner who advanced on the hit will stand.
-Any runner who advanced on the hit will stand.
-Any runner who advanced on the hit will stand.
-Any runner who advanced on the hit will stand.
-Any runner who advanced on the hit will stand.
-Any runner who advanced on the hit will stand.
+Any runner who became out during the continuous action will stand.

-(d) The ball is thrown toward first base, and the batter does not have each foot on or over the 45-foot running lane, and the batter-runner is touched by such throw or hinders the fielder trying to field the throw, preventing the successful fielding of the ball at first for an out or an appeal.
+(d) The ball is thrown toward first base, and the batter does not have each foot on or over the 30-foot running lane, and the batter-runner is touched by such throw or hinders the fielder trying to field the throw, preventing the successful fielding of the ball at first for an out or an appeal.

 PENALTY FOR RUNNER AND BATTER-RUNNER INTERFERENCE: When runner or batter-runner interference occurs, the ball is immediately dead.
 A runner who interferes is declared out unless, as a result of preceding action, he is already out, then the other runner being played against is declared out.
 If no other runner is being played against, it is interference without a play-the ball is dead and runners must remain at their last legally touched base.

 If a runner who is not yet out deliberately interferes with a batted ball or a fielder trying to field with the obvious intent of breaking up a double play, he is declared out, and so is the batter-runner.
 If a batter-runner is not out when interference has occurred, he is awarded first base.